kiekerjan/mailinabox/README.md

+This is not the original Mail-in-a-Box.
+See https://github.com/mail-in-a-box/mailinabox for the real deal!
+I made a number of modifications to to:
+- add geoipblocking on the admin web console
+- add geoipblocking for ssh access
+- make fail2ban a more stricter
+- add fail2ban filter for web scanners
+- other small stuff

+Original mailinabox content starts here:

 Mail-in-a-Box
 =============

-This is not the original Mail-in-a-Box.
-See https://github.com/mail-in-a-box/mailinabox for the real deal!

 By [@JoshData](https://github.com/JoshData) and [contributors](https://github.com/mail-in-a-box/mailinabox/graphs/contributors).